-Maine has eight dispensaries.
+Maine has five dispensaries.
 A list is available online here: https://www.maine.gov/dafs/omp/medical-use/dispensaries

 Please note: dispensaries are not to be confused with caregivers.
 A caregiver may operate one retail store to sell their products.

 What is the difference between a dispensary and a caregiver retail store?